artkalev/speedtreefbxprep/README.md

 # SpeedTree fbxprep

-Python TkInter GUI program / script to convert Speed Tree exported FBX files into Unreal Engine compatible FBX files with proper custom object propterties and conformed LOD naming.
+Python TkInter GUI program / script to convert Speed Tree exported FBX files into Unreal Engine compatible FBX files with proper custom object properties and conformed LOD naming.

 this is a simple python GUI program and Blender script to convert a fbx file exported from Speed Tree Modeler to an Unreal Engine ready